HAIChart: Human and AI Paired Visualization System: Experiments

-\stab (3) { Conversations with participants provided insightful feedback on \sys's practicality in data exploration.
-Participants widely acknowledged that \sys simplifies the data exploration task and enhances efficiency by providing helpful hints.
-For example, Participant P1 noted, ``\textit{Voyager2's lack of beginner-friendliness complicates choosing data fields for analysis.
-In contrast, \sys streamlines exploration with its visualization hints, making decisions on data fields and operations easier}.''
-In addition, Participant P5 pointed out a limitation with LLM4Vis+: ``\textit{Natural language interaction simplifies creating initial visualizations, but fine-tuning is challenging.
-LLMs often misunderstand my intent, requiring repeated adjustments that fail to achieve the desired results.
-Hints or a control panel are more intuitive and convenient.''} This suggests that natural language ambiguity may cause `\textit{communication}' issues with LLMs during data exploration.
-Intuitive control panels or exploration guidance like hints would enhance the user experience.}
+\stab (3) Feedback from participants highlighted \sys's practicality in data exploration.
+They widely acknowledged that \sys simplifies tasks and enhances efficiency with helpful hints.
+For example, Participant P1 stated, ``\textit{Unlike Voyager2, which is not user-friendly for beginners, \sys makes it easier to choose data fields and operations through intuitive hints.}'' Participant P5 mentioned a limitation with LLM4Vis+, ``\textit{Natural language interaction simplifies creating initial visualizations, but fine-tuning is challenging.
+LLMs often misunderstand my intent, requiring repeated adjustments.}'' This suggests that natural language ambiguity may cause `\textit{communication}' issues with LLMs during data exploration.
+Intuitive control panels or guidance, like hints, would enhance the user experience.